1953 Manitoba general election: Post-election changes

 Ivan Schultz (Mountain, LP) resigned his seat in the first half of 1955, while James O. Argue (Deloraine-Glenwood, PC) died in the same period.
 By-elections for both constituencies were held on June 27, 1955.
 The CCF concluded that it did not have a chance of victory in either seat, and declined to nominate candidates.
 Social Credit also planned to stay out of the elections, until Roger Poiron entered the Mountain poll without consulting the provincial party.
 Although not technically an official candidate, he still received support from the Social Credit organization.

 The Winnipeg Free Press's coverage indicates that the Campbell government was concerned with the results of the 1955 by-elections.
 Mountain had previously been regarded as one of the safest Liberal-Progressive seats in the province, and Boulic's performance was unexpectedly strong.
 Many leading government figures had campaigned for Clark in the campaign's final days, to ensure his victory.
-Clark received most of his support from Mountain's Anglo-Saxon majority and large Flemish community, while Boulic did well among French Canadians, who made up about one third of the voters.
+Clark received most of his support from Mountain's Anglophone majority and large Flemish community, while Boulic did well among French Canadians, who made up about one third of the voters.

 St. George (dec.
 Christian Halldorson, 1956), December 30, 1956: